CVTS/cvts/doc/source/etl.rst

     :width: 960
     :alt: Compression performance

-All all these formats, Zip, GZ and BZ2 are dominated by other alternatives, and therefore were discarded from further consideration.
+Three formats, Zip, GZ and BZ2 are dominated by other alternatives, and therefore were discarded from further consideration.
 Feather provided amazing compression speed (~1.5s), but the level of compression was too low, at about 42% of the original size.